-Attending an all-male Party
+Attending an All-Male Party

-I get tons of emails from guys asking me all kinds of questions about sexy parties.
+I get tons of emails from guys asking me all kinds of questions about sex parties.
 Whether it's your first time, or you're an experienced sex party guest, please read these, especially my comments on "exclusive" sexy parties.
 I hope my comments are useful to you.
 Here are some of the most common questions I get.

 I'm nervous about going.
 And what if I see someone I know?

 This is the number one concern that I hear from guys.
 First off, I have never been to a sex party where I felt forced to do anything I didn't want to do.
 Nor have I ever felt I had to stay at a party I didn't like.
 Go and participate in the way you feel most comfortable, but abide by the hosts' rules.
 If you are not comfortable, just quietly leave.
 I've done it.
 You may indeed run into someone you know.
 I know a LOT of people in this town, and I see my friends, co-workers, etc. at sex parties often.
 At first it weirded me out.
 At one of those 300-man Team Pig parties a few years ago, I saw a colleague of mine who I am really not attracted to in the least bit, and I had a choice: I could try to avoid him all night and end up having a bad time, or I could just get over it.
 So I walked up to him, said a big friendly "Hi!" then we chatted a bit, and I made it perfectly clear with my body language and eye contact that I was NOT interested in having sex with him.
 So I got that out of the way, and I ended up having a really fun time!
 This is how I handle it now when I see friends and acquaintances who would otherwise make me uncomfortable.
 Don't let your non-sex friends and acquaintances ruin your good time.
 And remember, they are there for the same reason you are!

 I'm not really gay, can I still go?